nginx/unit-docs/source/installation.rst

             gpgcheck=0
             enabled=1

       #.
-Install the base package and additional packages you need:
+Install the core package and additional packages you need:

          .. code-block:: console